91bytes/native-cross-ios/CONTRIBUTING.md

-# Contributing to Hotwire Native iOS
+# Contributing to Native Cross iOS

 Note that we have a [code of conduct](/CODE_OF_CONDUCT.md).
 Please follow it in your interactions with this project.

 ## Developing locally

-Hotwire Native for iOS is built using Swift 5.3 and iOS 14 as its minimum version.
+Native Cross for iOS is built using Swift 5.3 and iOS 14 as its minimum version.
 To set up your development environment:

 1. Clone the repo
 1. Open the directory in Xcode 15+ to install Swift packages